saravanan12153/FEWD-DC-25/Week_01_Basics/02_css_basics/assignments/04-css-identification/readme.md

 }
 ```

-##What's different about the following three classes?
+##What's different about the following three selectors?

 ###6
 ```